David Fraser-Hidalgo: Environment

 Fraser-Hidalgo has repeatedly introduced legislation that would ban the practice of fracking in Maryland.
 During the 2017 legislative session, his bill passed and was signed into law by Governor Larry Hogan on April 4, 2017.

 Fraser-Hidalgo introduced legislation in the 2019 legislative session that would increase the state's electric vehicle tax credit to $3,000.
 The bill passed and was signed into law by Governor Hogan on April 30, 2019.
 A bill extending the tax credit was introduced and passed during the 2022 legislative session and was signed into law on April 21, 2022.

 Fraser-Hidalgo introduced legislation in the 2021 legislative session that would charge polluters a carbon fee for their greenhouse gas emissions, investing the revenue earned from the fee into education and green infrastructure.
 The bill received an unfavorable committee report.

 Fraser-Hidalgo introduced legislation in the 2022 legislative session that would set goals for electrifying the state's vehicle fleet, with 100 percent of passenger cars purchased to be electric by 2028 and all passenger cars in the fleet to be electric by 2031.

-Marijuana
+Industrial hemp

 Fraser-Hidalgo introduced legislation in the 2018 legislative session that would create a pilot program authorizing both growing and processing operations for industrial hemp.
-The bill passed and was signed into law by Governor Hogan on May 8, 2018.
+The bill passed with nearly unanimous support (136-1 in the House and 46-0 in the Senate) and was signed into law by Governor Hogan on May 8, 2018.
 He introduced legislation during the 2019 legislation to fully legalize commercial hemp farming, which was signed into law by Hogan on April 30, 2019.